JulianKlewek/Lotto/README.md

 by using ticket unique id.

 This project uses modular monolithic application architecture with elements of hexagonal and microservice architecture.
+I have also implemented distributed configuration pattern using Spring Cloud Config Discovery First approach - this means that configuration files can be updated easily, without the need to change the application

 ## Tech